A geometric and combinatorial view of weighted voting

 Observe that the second statement in the theorem is merely the corresponding restatement of the first one from the point of view of the greater coalition rather than the lesser coalition.
 The arguments above prove this statement as well.

 Now we consider the third statement.
 The region of allowable weights $\Delta_n$ is an $(n-1)$-dimensional simplex, so it has $n$ facets, which are given by equations $w_{i+1} = w_i$ ($1 \leq i \leq n-1$) and $w_1=0$.
-In proving Lemma~\ref{EqualWeights} we concluded that polytope $P_v$ contains points where any two consecutive voters $\v{i}$ and $\v{i+1}$ in the same symmetry class have equal weights.
+In proving Lemma~\ref{EqualWeights} we concluded that polytope $P_v$ contains points where any two consecutive players $\v{i}$ and $\v{i+1}$ in the same symmetry class have equal weights.
 Further, these points may be chosen so that the weights are otherwise generic.
 Indeed we get an $(n-1)$-dimensional set of such points, all of which lie in the interior of the corresponding vertical facet of $P_v$.

-Thus, if voters $\v{i}$ and $\v{i+1}$ lie in the same symmetry class, then $P_v$ contains a vertical facet over $w_i=w_{i+1}$; the converse is clearly also true.
-Similarly, voter $\v{1}$ is a dummy if and only if $P_v$ contains points over $w_1=0$.
-For $k$ different nontrivial symmetry classes, there are $n-k$ of these voters and hence $n-k$ vertical facets.
+Thus, if players $\v{i}$ and $\v{i+1}$ lie in the same symmetry class, then $P_v$ contains a vertical facet over $w_i=w_{i+1}$; the converse is clearly also true.
+Similarly, player $\v{1}$ is a dummy if and only if $P_v$ contains points over $w_1=0$.
+For $k$ different nontrivial symmetry classes, there are $n-k$ of these players and hence $n-k$ vertical facets.

 The degree $d$ of $v$ in $\w_n$ is equal to the number of covers of $v$ plus the number of weighted games covered by $v$.
 Therefore $d$ is equal to the number of top facets plus the number of bottom facets.
 These facets together with the $n-k$ vertical facets comprise the $n-k+d$ facets of the polytope $P_v$. \end{proof}